-Sing HK Cafe – Closed Eatery Makes a Stunning Comeback in Jurong!
+Sing HK Cafe – Closed Eatery Makes a Stunning Comeback in Town!

-Just when everyone thought that Sing HK cafe has closed its shutters at Everton Park for good, the eatery has re-emerged in Jurong East.
+Just when everyone thought that Sing HK cafe has closed its shutters at Everton Park for good, the eatery has re-emerged in Lau Pa Sat.
 You can’t find the same extensive menu that was available at the previous outlet though, as this new stall showcases just a few specialty dishes.

-“The menu was downsized in hopes of delivering a selection that’s focused only on traditional Cantonese cuisine, in a coffeeshop setting.
+“The menu was downsized in hopes of delivering a selection that’s focused only on traditional Cantonese cuisine.
 Also, all these dishes that we put on our menu focuses on evoking the senses, with each food exuding 色香味俱全, ” shared the co-owner Alfred, who used to be in the banking sector.

 With Chakey’s departure from the food scene, Sing HK Cafe’s Signature Salt Baked Chicken Noodle ($6.50) seems like it will be a crowd-puller.
 The salt baked chicken is prepared according to a recipe that is passed down from Alfred’s family.
 The chicken is first soaked in salt water and marinated in a secret mixture that consists of ingredients such as 萨酱 sa-Jiang, garlic oil and jiang yu zai for at least 6 hours.
 It’s no wonder that a bite of their chicken is both sweet and savoury at the same time!